terrencechung123/python-phase-3-practice-challenges/coffee-shop-mock/README.md

 #### Customer

-- `Customer num_orders()`
-  - Returns the total number of orders that a customer has ordered
 - `Customer create_order(coffee, price)`
   - given a **coffee object** and a price(as an integer), creates a new order and associates it with that customer and coffee.

 #### Coffee

+- `Coffee num_orders()`
+  - Returns the total number of times that coffee has been ordered
 - `Coffee average_price()`
   - Returns the average price for a coffee based on its orders
   - Reminder: you can calculate the average by adding up all the orders prices and